-Subsequent to the reporting period, the Corporation escrowed monthly sales of common shares in July and August 2023 and deferred dividend payments in July 2023 pending resolution of certain issues raised in the Ontario Securities Commission continuous disclosure review in respect of four loans related to the single development property in Stage 3 as described under "Mortgage impairments and provisions" above.
-The Corporation's review of regulatory questions is ongoing and FMIC is working diligently to complete the review.
+The Corporation escrowed monthly sales of common shares and deferred monthly dividend payments as well as redemption requests since July 2023 to the present date pending resolution of certain accounting issues raised in the Ontario Securities Commission continuous disclosure review focusing on the calculation of expected credit losses in respect of four loans related to the single development property in Stage 3 as described under "Mortgage impairments and provisions" above.
+The accounting issues related to the four loans on the single development property remain unresolved and under review by the Ontario Securities Commission.
+The Corporation continues to work with the Ontario Securities Commission with a view to resuming sales of common shares, initially pursuant to prospectus exemptions and then ultimately under a prospectus, as well as to resume dividend and redemption payments.

-As discussed above under the "Portfolio by Type" section, 4 of the 7 impaired loans relate to a single large residential development project with the same borrower.
-The gross loan amount of the 4 impaired loans related to the single large residential development project is \$14.1 million or 7.1% of the mortgage portfolio as at June 30, 2023.
-The remaining 334 mortgage loans totaling \$185.3 represent 92.9% of the mortgage portfolio, and as at June 30, 2023 had 3 impaired mortgage loans that have a total provision of \$nil.
+As discussed above under the "Portfolio by Type" section, 4 of the 10 impaired loans relate to a single large residential development project with the same borrower.
+The principal amount of the 4 impaired loans related to the single large residential development project is \$14.1 million or 7.0% of the mortgage portfolio as at September 30, 2023.
+The remaining 334 mortgage loans totaling \$187.3 represent 93.0% of the mortgage portfolio, and as at September 30, 2023 had 6 impaired mortgage loans that have a total provision of \$0.2 million.
 As older mortgages mature and get paid out 2023, they are being replaced with new mortgages at higher, market interest rates.
-The weighted average interest rate of the Corporation's mortgage portfolio as at June 30, 2023 was 10.32%, up from 10.07% as at March 31, 2023.
-Outside of the single large development project, the mortgage portfolio is strong; interest rates on new mortgage originations at higher, current market rates are increasing the average weighted interest of the mortgage portfolio, and once expenses normalize with respect to the single large residential development project, the monthly rate of return is expected to increase in parallel.
+The weighted average interest rate of the Corporation's mortgage portfolio as at September 30, 2023 was 10.68%, up from 10.32% as at June 30, 2023.
+Outside of the single large development project, the mortgage portfolio has few impaired mortgages, interest rates on new mortgage originations are higher and are increasing the average weighted interest of the mortgage portfolio, and once expenses normalize with respect to the single large residential development project as well as professional fees related to the Ontario Securities Commission continuous disclosure review, the monthly rate of return is expected to increase in parallel.